sdwheeler/tools-by-sean/README.md

     (recursively) for all MD files containing a reference to the old name.
 The old name is replaced in the MD file with the new value.
 It does the same operation on the specified TOC.md file.

+### get-brokenlinks.ps1

+    This script reads each MD file in the repo recursively looking for links to files.
+For each linked file it finds it checks to see if the URL to that file is correct.
+If it is not correct or not optimal relative to the current document the URL will be replaced with the optimal path.
+The new URL is displayed to the console.
+No changes are made to the existing MD files.
+This is a tool for reporting.